dav-noble/TOB-Province-Planner/README.md

 Further development of the project would implement an optimisation tool, to automatically suggest an ideal set of buildings to optimise for example, food or income.

+The deployed site can be viewed <a href="https://tob-province-planner-4fc3e7628529.herokuapp.com/">here</a>.

 ## User Experience Design

 ### Colour Palette